ckunakdot/Control4-HomeKit-Controller/README.md

 Notes from testing these:

 - The ecobee publishes its thermostat, motion sensor and occupancy sensor on one accessory, so all three child drivers share the same Accessory AID and are told apart by Sensor Type.
 - Lutron processors only publish the loads that have been shared to HomeKit.
 If a load is missing from Show Accessories, share it in the Lutron app first.
+(RA3 Only Caseta shows all)
 - Lutron accessory IDs are very large numbers rather than the small ones most accessories use.
 This is handled, and is worth knowing only because the `aid` you copy from Show Accessories will be long.
 - Homebridge is useful for testing.
 Its plugins can present almost any accessory type, and its pairing can be reset from the Homebridge UI without touching real hardware, which makes it a safe way to try a child driver before pointing it at something real.
 - A Homebridge virtual thermostat is a Heater/Cooler rather than a Thermostat.
 Both are supported, but they behave differently: see the homekit-thermostat section.